aishanaaz19/useful-websites-every-developer-should-know/README.md

 # Useful-websites-every-developer-should-know

-The internet is filled with amazing websites, but I have handpicked some of my favorites across various categories that I believe will be especially useful for developers and enhance their productivity
+The internet is filled with amazing websites, here I have handpicked some of my favorites across various categories that I believe will be especially useful for developers and enhance their productivity

 ## Various Categories